 The Committee scrutinises the policies and performance of the Scottish Government and its agencies by considering relevant legislation; conducting inquiries; scrutinising spending proposals; and carrying out any other work that it considers appropriate.

 In practice, the Committee considers a variety of topics such as:

 - culture and the arts.

-If you wish to receive regular updates on the work of the Committee please email the committee mailbox with your details and you will be added to the Committee’s email contact list.
+If you wish to receive regular updates on the work of the Committee please email the Committee Clerk firstname.lastname@example.org and you will be added to the Committee’s email contact list.

 Read the latest report from the Education and Culture Committee